carldgosselin/virtual_reality/Project-4-Puzzler/PUZZLER - Summary and Process.md

 ### User testing outcomes and iterations

-Testing the application early and frequently resulted in small and incremental adjustments to the application.
+Testing the application early and frequently kept the bugs and changes small and incremental.
 It helped mitigate large mistakes that would have taken a lot of time to resolve if discovered further down the road.
 With early user testing, I was able to adjust the height of the game and the speed of movement early in the process.

-### Breakdown of the final piece
+## Breakdown of the final piece

 The game begins with a UI panel that instructs the player to click the start button...
 <p align="center">